Primary care: It’s safe and essential, especially amid COVID-19

 At the start of the COVID-19 outbreak this spring, many patients were apprehensive about seeking in-person medical care.
 One study from the Centers for Disease Control and Prevention (CDC) found that ER visits dropped 42% early in the pandemic—not because people stopped needing emergency care, but because they were unwilling to go to the hospital.

 Clearly, seeking emergency care if you need it is critically important—and so is seeing your primary care physician regularly.

-To find out what patients need to know about primary care amid COVID-19, we spoke to AOA President Ronald Burns, DO, an osteopathic family medicine physician Orlando, and Robert Greer IV, DO, an osteopathic family medicine physician in Lake Park, Florida.
+To find out what patients need to know about primary care amid COVID-19, we spoke to AOA President Ronald Burns, DO, an osteopathic family medicine physician in Orlando, Florida, and Robert Greer IV, DO, an osteopathic family medicine physician in Lake Park, Florida.
 Here’s what they advise keeping in mind.

 Office processes have been revamped for safety